dailybruin/the-stack/_posts/2017-04-27-course-schedule.md

 ## How spread out are departments?

-Some departments hold lectures that are scattered in many buildings around campus while others are concentrated in few buildings.
+Some departments hold lectures in many buildings that are scattered around campus while others are concentrated in two or three buildings.
 For each department, we calculate the **percentage of classes that took place in its 3 most common buildings**.
 This type of analysis is sometimes used by economists to detect whether an industry is monopolized by a few companies.

 <div class="ui equal width center aligned grid similar-tables-wrapper">
   <div class='row'>